knative/community/elections/2020/README.md

 please whitelist if necessary.
 Detailed voting instructions will be addressed in email and the CIVS polling page.
-Please note that email ballots might be unreliable, so you are encouraged to contact the election officials if you do not receive a ballot by May 1.
+Please note that email ballots might be unreliable, so you are encouraged to contact the steering committee if you do not receive a ballot by May 1.

 ### Decision